Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Fragmentation reassembly process and volume evolution

 In the case $n=3$, two pairs of towers are present, namely $(T_{\,3}^{\,1}, T_{\,3}^{\,4})$ and $(T_{\,3}^{\,2}, T_{\,3}^{\,3})$.
 Within each pair, a first-order-like geometrical phase transition is possible through a pure rearrangement of the building blocks.
 By contrast, for $n=4$ the tower pairs between which such geometrical phase transitions may occur are $(T_{\,4}^{\,1}, T_{\,4}^{\,5})$ and $(T_{\,4}^{\,2}, T_{\,4}^{\,4})$, while the tower $T_{\,4}^{\,3}$ is self-conjugate and is associated with a second-order-like phase transition.

 These examples already reveal the general structure.
 For arbitrary $n$, the conjugate tower pairs are

 If $n$ is odd, there are $(n+1)/2$ such pairs, and every tower has a conjugate partner.
-If $n$ is even, there are $n/2$ conjugate pairs, while a single ``middle" tower, $T_n^{n/2+1}$, remains self-conjugate.
-This odd – even distinction plays a central role in the classification of geometrical phase transitions and underlies the general formulae derived below.
+If $n$ is even, there are $n/2$ conjugate pairs, while a single `middle' tower, $T_{\,n}^{\,n/2+1}$, remains self-conjugate.
+This odd--even distinction plays a central role in the classification of geometrical phase transitions and underlies the general formulae derived in Sec.~\ref{sec:generalvolume}.

-It is now shown that the lateral faces of a self-conjugate tower are necessarily square.
+The following proposition establishes that the lateral faces of a self-conjugate tower are necessarily square, as claimed above.
 This requires the width and height of a lateral face to be equal.
 Since the width of a tower face is equal to the length of its building blocks, it is sufficient to demonstrate that this length coincides with the height of the tower.

 \begin{proposition} The lateral faces of a self-conjugate tower are square. \end{proposition}

 \begin{proof} The equality of the width and height of a lateral face is established as follows.

 First, a self-conjugate tower occurs only when $n$ is even and appears at the fragmentation stage $i = n/2 + 1$.